pingidentity/pingidentity-server-profiles/getting-started/pingtoolkit/README.md

 # contents from your server profile is listed
 ```

-## Execution of commands in PingToolkit Container
+## Execution of commands in Ping Tool Kit Container
-When the PingToolkit container starts up, the default execution, if the environment variables ( `STARTUP_COMMAND` and `STARTUP_FOREGROUND_OPTS`) are not set, will be to place the container in a
+When the Ping Tool Kit container starts up, the default execution, if the environment variables ( `STARTUP_COMMAND` and `STARTUP_FOREGROUND_OPTS`) are not set, will be to place the container in a
 holding state with a `tail -f /dev/null` command.
 This will allow you to `docker exec ...` into
 the container.